Gabaldonlab/meTAline/README.md

 ## Build and deploy Singularity image

+### Install Singularity on Debian based Linux.
-**IMPORTANT: If you are going to run the pipeline in marenostrum5, skip this section!**
+**IMPORTANT: If you are going to run the pipeline in an HPC environment, skip this section!**

 *Note: you will always have to build the singularity images on your local machine, because it requires sudo and that you won't have in your remote hpc environment!*